COLORADO FISHING REPORT

 Need a Blue River map?

-While the fishing on the Colorado River near Parshall has been fair to very good lately, it has been a day-to-day affair and often very fly specific.
+The fishing has been a day-to-day affair and often very fly specific.
 Don't be afraid to change flies often if you aren't hooking up and be sure to move up or down the river if you aren't having any success.
 Sometimes, just traveling a mile can make a huge difference in finding trout with better attitudes.

 Try changing (primarily adding) weight before changing flies.
 If your flies aren't occasionally ticking the bottom, and you aren't hooking up, add some weight (or heavier flies) until you occasionally get hung up.
 The opposite, of course, can also be true--it is just less common!
 If you are constantly cleaning your flies, or hanging up, take off a bit of weight.
 Our guides have been using 4x-5x fluorocarbon tippet depending on the amount of water clarity on any given day.